by Helen Jameson, J.D.

 Perry.
 "The dental directors look to the AAE for guidance in what is appropriate in the endodontic management of their patients.
 In Massachusetts we struggle with a lot of dental plan issues.
 The AADC Workshop reinforced to me that there aren't easy answers to a complex dynamic.
 It is important that we keep the conversation going."

 The next AAE leadership meeting with dental directors takes place in May 2018 and will build on this momentum.
 As that agenda takes shape, look to AAE Connection for opportunities to provide input on your practice's biggest challenges with payers.

-Helen Jameson is the AAE’s assistant executive director for professional affairs.
-She can be reached at 800-872-3636, ext.
-3048 or email@example.com.
+Helen Jameson is the assistant executive director of professional affairs for the AAE.
+She oversees advocacy related to policy, government affairs, dental insurance, and other professional and clinical issues.
+Helen can be reached at firstname.lastname@example.org.